shigengsun/SDLS/readme.md

 The code incorperates options to use sample consistency/inconsistency, as well as other techniques to handel noisy stochastic observations.
 The code skips an iterate if it thinks that the step would be too small to accept.

+In this project, we investigate the effect of using Armijo back-tracking line search for training of large deep neural networks in PyTorch.
+This project encompass a custom implementation for an optimizer object which is compatible with training DNNs using standard SGD directions.
+While line search in optimizer object in PyTorch can be highly non-trivial, this project demonstrate a clean and relatively easy way of implementation of this task.
+It introduces the idea of sample consistency and inconsistency, incorporated line search relaxation ideas and produce reliable results.
+It can also be used as a tutorial to obtaining more information in the forward and backward pass at run time of the training process.